 Fasting for Weight Loss

-I think we overcomplicate things a bit.
-Fasting is simple.
+I think we over-complicate things a bit.
+Intermittent fasting is simple.

 Fasting is just not eating or drinking anything with calories for irregular intervals.
 Eating or drinking anything with a caloric content will break your fast.
 Fasting lowers blood sugar and insulin and extending the fast long enough to go into ketosis has therapeutic effects on the body.

 It’s liberating not to have to worry about your next meal.

 That’s it, it doesn’t cost anything, Just to state the obvious.
 Intermittent Fasting is beneficial in numerous ways, it’s not a new concept, it’s been done since biblical times and as Dr. Jason Fung likes to say, Fasting is the one thing that Jesus, Allah and Buddha all agreed upon.

 The most important thing to understand is that fasting is really not that hard.
 I honestly didn’t think I could do it until I did it.
 The more I did it and the longer I did it, the easier it got.
 Our bodies are remarkable in their ability to adapt and adjust.